BalintHompot/SemanticsPrcticalSNLI/Readme.md

 ### model.py
 Contains the SNLI predictor class.
 It takes an encoder as an argument and uses it as it's encoder, extending it with the shallow classifier
 ### utils.py
-Contains data loading and accuracy calculation script
+Contains data loading and accuracy calculation script as well as the results printing function which can be called separately:
+**printResults**:
+* input:
+    * encoderNames: list of encoder names to be included in the table
+    * resultType: the results to be included, SNLI for dev and test, SentEval, or SNLI+transfer, the latter contains micro and macro avg of senteval tasks
+    * runName: the name of the run for which results are printed
+* output: None, only printing
 ### trainFunctions.py
 This file contains the model training functions that are called when performing the pretraining.
 The most important ones that are directly called:
 **paramSweep**